 The FOIA permits a waiver of fees if release of the records is in the public interest because it (a) is likely to contribute significantly to public understanding of SEC operations or activities and (b) is not primarily in the requester's commercial interest.
 The U.S. Department of Justice, which provides guidance on FOIA compliance throughout the federal government, sets out six points for agencies to consider when deciding whether to grant a fee waiver.

-Under the Privacy Act of 1974, 5 USC 552a, you may send a written request for your records or their correction to the FOIA/Privacy Office by Using our online form, fax (202-772-9337), or mail FOIA/PA Office (100 F Street NE, Mail Stop 2736, Washington, DC 20549).
+Under the Privacy Act of 1974, 5 USC 552a, you may send a written request for your records or their correction to the Office of FOIA Services by Using our online form, fax (202-772-9337), or mail Office of FOIA Services (100 F Street NE, Mail Stop 2736, Washington, DC 20549).
 Include information that will assist the SEC's staff in identifying the records you are seeking.
-We will grant or deny access to your records within 30 business days from the date the FOIA/PA Office receives your written request.
+We will grant or deny access to your records within 30 business days from the date the Office of FOIA Services receives your written request.
 Under unusual circumstances, we will notify you in writing within the 30 day period that, for good cause, a longer time is needed.